Convert Property to Method(s)

 If you convert only one accessor of an auto-property to a method, the second accessor is converted to a property with a backing field.

-- Place the caret at the declaration or a usage of a property in the editor, or select the method in the File Structure window.
+- Place the caret at the declaration or a usage of a property in the editor, or select it in the File Structure window.

 Do one of the following: